JaideepBgit/TRDP-Database-generator/README.md

 ## Running the code
 1. Kindly store the background images in the required path of the VOC dataset.
 (Create a file in VOC dataset and save it accordingly.)(Sample background images are given)(Format: jpg and Size: 1500x3000)
-2. To generate the dataset kindly run test_Im2Sphere_VOC.m matlab script, after setting appropriate paths of the VOC dataset and path where the results should be saved to.
+2. To generate the dataset kindly run test_Im2Sphere_VOC.m matlab script located in img2pano_distortion directory, after setting appropriate paths of the VOC dataset and path where the results should be saved to.
 3. You may give the maximum distortion in test_Im2Sphere_VOC.m to generate various distortion images.
 Negative distortion values can also be given to generate an inverted image, or continuous inverted image across the panorama depending on the  given distortion value.

 # Authors